Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Method

-To diagnose demographic-conditioned failures, we design a diagnostic prompt set of socially grounded portrait edits.
-Each prompt introduces a target attribute, role, or situation while explicitly avoiding any request to change identity attributes (e.g., race, gender, age), so that any observed identity shift can be attributed to unintended model behavior.
-Prompt categories, subcategories, and groups are summarized in Table~\ref{tab:prompt_categories}, with full prompt texts provided in Appendix~\ref{app:prompts}.

-The prompt set includes two diagnostic categories: \emph{Occupational stereotypes}, which probe role-induced demographic bias, and \emph{Vulnerability attributes}, which probe edit suppression or biased portrayals under sensitive content.
-As illustrated in Figure~\ref{fig:pipeline} (green box), this design enables systematic analysis of stereotype induction and \emph{Soft Erasure}.
+We design 20 prompts spanning two categories: \emph{Occupational stereotypes} (10 prompts), which probe role-induced demographic bias, and \emph{Vulnerability attributes} (10 prompts), which probe edit suppression under socially sensitive content.
+The prompts avoid explicit requests to change race, skin tone, or gender, so shifts along these dimensions can be interpreted as unintended model behavior.